Student Advisement FAQs

 If a student is interested in getting a seat in a closed class, they would have to contact the Division Chair for the course.
 It is also recommended that the student keep checking Banner Web to see if a seat has become available.
 The student may also want to select an alternate class because getting into a closed class is not always an option.

 NCCC’s academic standards are designed to assist students in achieving their educational goals.
-The system provides periodic and helpful intervention for students working toward completion of a college degree or certificate.
-The College supports a three-part intervention system: Academic Warning, Probation and Dismissal.
+The system provides periodic and helpful intervention for students working toward the completion of a college degree or certificate.
+The College supports a three-part intervention system: Academic Warning, Probation, and Dismissal.
 The College catalog outlines academic policies and requirements for maintaining Good Academic Standing.
-A student may meet with his or her academic advisor or make an appointment with a counselor in Student Resource Center (A-144) to review the requirements for staying matriculated at NCCC.
+A student may meet with his or her academic advisor or make an appointment with a counselor in Student Success Center (D-102) to review the requirements for staying matriculated at NCCC.

 Modular classes, sometimes called “Mods” are courses in sequence (usually three in total) indicated as the course section numbers starting with 1, 2, or 3.
 They are offered in many different program areas.
 The modules only meet during a portion of the semester and are offered in a sequence so a student can take many different modules during the semester.

 You do not have an assigned advisor, but if you need assistance, you can call (716-614-6427) or e-mail (firstname.lastname@example.org) to make an appointment to meet with Dan Teichman, Non-Mat Success Coach/Advisor (A-105).